 You can create a separate daycare space within the work premises, where parents can drop off their youngsters and head to work knowing that their children are safe.
 Kids require a safe space where they can run and play during the day.
 Therefore, besides providing a sitter, you need to childproof the space.
 So, make sure to have a quiet space where they can play.

 There is nothing better than feeling the grass beneath your feet.
 So, consider getting natural-looking artificial grass for your daycare area.
 It’s safe for kids and doesn’t require complicated maintenance.
 You can place it wherever you like, and the best part of it is that children will love it!

 7. Allow kids at work from time to time

 Even though you can organize daycare for younger children, make sure that pupils are covered too.
 Every once in a while, kids won’t go to school due to the public holidays, snow days, or receptions.
 However, kids over the age of 7 still can’t stay home alone the entire day.

 It’s clear as day that parents have to work even though their children are out of school.
 If taking them to the grandparents or hiring a nanny isn’t an option, work should allow kids to stay there and wait for their parents to finish their tasks.

 As you can see, your company can support families and parents in many ways.
 Creating a safe environment for kids and parents makes it easier for your employees to work and stay focused on their tasks undisturbedly.
-The effort you make will indeed be recognized and praised amongst the parents.
+The effort you make will indeed be recognized and praised by the parents.
 So, try your hardest to support your employees, and they will reward you with their hard work.